Atlas I: Payload fairing

-Both fairing models were also offered on the Atlas II series of rockets, and the Large model continues to fly today on the Atlas V.
+Both fairing models were also offered on the Atlas II series of rockets, and the Large model continued to fly until 2022 on the Atlas V.

 The payload mass numbers for Atlas I were based on vehicles flying with a 4.2 m-diameter Large fairing.
 If a vehicle flew using a Medium fairing, the lower mass of the fairing would enable an approximately 135 kg increase in payload capacity to a geostationary transfer orbit.